Thillager/TBuild/README.md

 ## Updates

 ### Frequency
-- Updates come whenever I have time, ideas, or bugs to fix
+- Updates come whenever I have time, ideas, or bugs to

-### How do I install them?
-- Start TBuild as administrator
-- Click the "Über" (About) button
-- Click the "Nach Updates suchen" (Check for Updates) button
-- Install
-- Wait a moment (until the application reloads)
-- Start

 ## Troubleshooting